Recently updated on November 30th, 2024 at 11:18 am

 Representation: wlw relationship

-This is the cosiest low stakes, slice of life fantasy book.
+This is the cosiest low-stakes, slice-of-life fantasy book.
 And it also features an adorable wlw romance.
 Read this curled up under a blanket with a steaming mug of coffee

 Legends & Lattes follows Viv – an orc barbarian.
 She leaves her life as a warrior and opens the first coffee shop in Thune.